Marquis4484/musicplayer/README.md

 ## Conclusion

 This project was created for me to understand JavaScript a bit more.
-I also wanted to learn how to be more creative about using JavaScript.
+I also wanted to learn how to be more creative with using JavaScript.
 It was a pleasure to work on this and I'd like to learn how to be more creative with JavaScript in the future.

 ## Credit